Category: GBT Surveys

 • HI-MaNGA

-Overview HI-MaNGA is a 21cm follow-up program for the SDSS-IV MaNGA survey.
-We are currently observing all z<0.05 MaNGA galaxies with the Green Bank Telescope which lack HI data from other sources.
-The goal of HI-MaNGA is to provide valuable information about the cold gas content of galaxies, which can help to address several of…
+Overview HI-MaNGA is a 21cm follow-up program for the SDSS-IV MaNGA survey, a survey of 10,010 unique galaxies with an Integral Field Unit (for resolved optical spectroscopy).
+The primary goal of HI-MaNGA is to observe all z<0.05 MaNGA galaxies with the Green Bank Telescope which lack HI data from other sources.
+HI-MaNGA provides valuable information…

 • DiSCo — Dynamics in Star-forming Cores